Utility bicycle: Saddle

 The saddle is typically moderately broad, softly cushioned, and is often suspended.
 A non-quick-release seat prevents having to lock or remove the seat to prevent theft.
 These features allow an increase in comfort considering the erect position.
 Some saddles further have a longitudinal slot, to avoid perineal pressure.
 In addition to avoiding perineal pressure these anatomical slots preclude bone pressure pain and saddle sores.

 Single, dual or adjustable kickstand

 A kickstand is present, and is often dual-leg or a center-stand for stability while the bike is carrying children or a load.
 Alternately, an adjustable-length kickstand enables parking regardless of the slope and load.
 A kickstand allows a bicycle to stand in any flat or slope surface without the need of an external stand or support.

 Other features

-A bell is standard equipment for bikes in Europe, and is required by law in some European countries, such as Denmark, Poland and Germany.
+A bell is standard equipment for bikes in Europe, and is required by law in some European countries, such as Denmark, Poland, Germany and France.
 Additional features are available, such as front and rear bicycle reflectors, baskets, child seats and a windshield.